 Annual leave policy

-An employee shall be entitled to a minimum of twenty-one (21) consecutive days paid leave per year, including weekends but excluding public holidays, in respect of each period of twelve (12) months completed in service of Settlers Park.
+An employee shall be entitled to twenty-one (21) calendar days paid leave per year, including weekends but excluding public holidays, in respect of each period of twelve (12) months completed in service of Settlers Park.

-A part-time or temporary employee’s leave will be calculated at the rate of one (10 day of paid vacation leave for every seventeen (17) days the employee had worked, or was entitled to be paid.
+A part-time or temporary employee’s leave will be calculated at the rate of one (1) day of paid vacation leave for every seventeen (17) days the employee had worked, or was entitled to be paid.

+Leave days accumulate throughout the period so, for example, just over five days leave will have been accumulated after three months of service.
+It follows that leave is accumulated during periods when the employee is on leave.

 The annual leave will be reduced by the number of days of occasional leave on full remuneration granted to the employee at the employee’s request.

+Leave must be taken by the end of the year following the year in which it was accumulated.
 No accrual of leave will be permitted.
-Any leave carried over to the following leave cycle and not taken prior to the six (6) months period after the leave has become due to the employee, will be forfeited.
+Any leave not taken within the year following accrual will be forfeited.
 No accrued leave will be paid out to the employee at termination of service.

 An employee is obliged to take leave during any period of closure of the business.

 In certain circumstances leave in advance of what leave has accrued may be approved.
 This is conditional on the employee agreeing to Settlers Park deducting any such advance in the event of termination, or the employee accepting leave without pay.

+Seniority Leave

+In addition to normal annual leave, staff will get additional days of vacational leave based on their seniority in the organisation as measured under the Patterson Job Grading System.
+These days will be subject to all of the rules defined above for vacational leave and will be allocated as a block at the start of each leave cycle.
+Seniority leave days allocated will be as follows: